dreikanter/heatmap-builder/README.md

   border_width: 1,            # Border width around each cell
   corner_radius: 0,           # Corner radius for rounded cells (0 for square, max: floor(cell_size/2))
   text_color: "#000000",      # Color of score text

+  # Colors - can be an array of hex colors or a hash for OKLCH interpolation
+  colors: HeatmapBuilder::GITHUB_GREEN,  # Use predefined palette
   # OR manually define color array:
   # colors: %w[#ebedf0 #9be9a8 #40c463 #30a14e #216e39]
   # OR use OKLCH interpolation:
   # colors: { from: "#ebedf0", to: "#216e39", steps: 5 }
-  colors: HeatmapBuilder::GITHUB_GREEN,  # Use predefined palette

   # Calendar-specific options
   start_of_week: :monday,     # :sunday, :monday, :tuesday, :wednesday, :thursday, :friday, :saturday